Murmansk: Arctic Bridge

 Murmansk is set to be the Russian terminus of the Arctic Bridge, a sea route linking it to the Canadian port of Churchill, Manitoba.
 Even though the passage has not been fully tested for commercial shipping yet, Russian interest in this project (along with the Northwest Passage) is substantial, as the bridge will serve as a major trade route between North America, Europe and Asia.

 Education

-Murmansk is home to Murmansk State Technical University, the Murmansk Arctic State University (formerly Murmansk State Pedagogical University), the Murmansk Institute of Humanities and the Murmansk College of Arts (the only Art School of the Kola Peninsula, formerly the 'Murmansk Music School').
+Murmansk is home to Murmansk State Technical University, the Murmansk Arctic State University (formerly Murmansk State Pedagogical University), the Murmansk Institute of Humanities and the Murmansk College of Arts (the only art school of the Kola Peninsula, formerly the 'Murmansk Music School').
 The city has 86 primary schools and 56 secondary schools, two boarding schools, and three reform schools.

-There is also a branch of the Naval Academy in Murmansk, where cadets study, who in the future should become officers of the Russian Navy.
+There is also a branch of the Naval Academy in Murmansk, where cadets study, to become officers of the Russian Navy.